How we work with girls

 The aim of the project is to challenge decision makers to champion girls’ rights.

-Every day, girls across the UK are being harassed in public places – and told it’s just part of growing up.
+Every day, girls across the UK are being harassed in public places.
+For International Day of the Girl 2018, join us as we stand with them and say it's not ok.

 Our first-of-a-kind report documents girls’ experiences of their periods in the UK.